 A more equitable food scene

-As more Latinx-inspired cafés (like Sandino Coffee and Kiosko) open in Portland , Garcia hopes to encourage others to actively work towards creating social equity.
+With the rise of other Latin-American-owned Portland coffee businesses like Sandino Coffee, Garcia hopes to encourage others to actively work towards creating social equity.
 She notes the grave barriers to education, economic capital and support that often leave people from marginalized communities unable to pursue their dreams in the food industry.

 “Food and social justice go together,” she says.
 “Everything is social justice because everything is a social issue.
 Having a [business] doesn’t just mean being successful … As a business owner, you have to become committed to not just to make a profit, but to walking a different path.
 How can we influence things together?”